• Skip to primary navigation

 When you have a recipe that requires a very specific temperature and very even cooking, preheating is a good idea.
 For instance, if you are making cookies, cupcakes, or other baked goods that can melt too much before cooking.
 Otherwise, you won’t really notice the difference in most of your food.

 Some models have a preheating setting while others don’t.
-If yours doesn’t, you can simply preheat by letting it run at the temperature needed for 2-3 minutes before placing the food inside.
+If yours doesn’t, you can simply preheat it by letting it run at the temperature needed for 2-3 minutes before placing the food inside.
 It really works that quickly since it’s a smaller appliance.

 Air Fryer Clean Up